nickabattista/IB2d/README.txt

             ex2: - Bell composed of beams and springs
             ex3: - Bell motion driven by interpolating between resting lengths for two phases.
             NOTE: not entirely debugged, yet.
+    13. "Vortex Induced Vibration" (VIV)
+    	    ex1: - Tethered cylinder in channel with pulsatile flow, which vibrates due to the underlying flow.
+    14. "KC" - simulation using moving target points to spell out words and phrases.
+    	    ex1: - spells out a phrase to ask a girl on a date.

 -It has the ability to read in Lagrangian Point Data (.vertex), Springs
 	(.spring), Torsional Springs (.beam),  Target Pts (.target), and